electricimp/Usb/DriverDevelopmentGuide.md

 Assign listener for runtime device and driver events.
 User could plug an unplug device in runtime and application should get the corresponding events.

-For the device which was attached before the `USB.Host` instantiation all events will be triggered on this listener registration call.

-Callback could provide driver related events if some driver match to the device only otherwise an application will get device related events only [see](https://github.com/nobitlost/Usb/tree/CSE-433/#callbackeventtype-eventobject)
+Callback could provide driver related events if some driver match to the device only otherwise an application will get device related events only [see](#callbackeventtype-eventobject)

 | Parameter   | Data Type | Required | Description |
 | ----------- | --------- | -------- | ----------- |